 These are also simple to attribute, though because they represent human types active in real-life dramas, in terms of divination there is always room for flexibility.
-Crowley’s ‘Book of Thoth’ has improved on the traditional Kings, Queens, Knights and Pages, which has a certain gender imbalance, by making them Knights, Queens, Princes and Princesses in the spirit of courtly romance.
+Crowley’s ‘Book of Thoth’ has improved on the gender imbalance of traditional Kings, Queens, Knights, and Pages, substituting Knights, Queens, Princes, and Princesses in the spirit of courtly romance.
 They represent the series Father, Mother, Son, Daughter.

 In traditional Tarot decks, Kings can symbolise Kether, Queens Malkuth, Knights Tiphareth, and Pages Yesod.
 On the ladder there will be overlapping – King with knight and knight with Queen, though at Daath/Yesod points there are only Pages.
 (See Fig.13. above.)
 For example at point 16 on the ladder (rung 11, Greater Chesed) there is the Queen of Wands, The Knight of Cups and The King of Swords.
 The gap between the King and the Knight represents the Abyss & Daath (i.e. On the ladder, the Daath point of a lower Tree – the gap – is the Yesod of the next higher world – the Page.)
 With the Crowley pack, Knights are equivalent to Chockmah, Queens to Binah, Princes to Tiphareth and Princesses to Malkuth.